 Born and raised in Bogotá, Colombia I studied Finance, Government and International Relations and received my B.A from Universidad Externado de Colombia in 2001.
-I was ready to join the ranks of the Colombian bureaucracy or find a job in the UN and change the world.
-That didn’t go well.
-I moved to NYC in 2003 and found a position in a startup managing the supply chain, business analysis, project management and all day to day e-commerce operations.
-I designed some of their marketing campaign banners too.
+I moved to NYC in 2003 and found a position in a CPG company managing the supply chain, business analysis, and all day to day e-commerce operations.

 I discovered photography at a very early age using with my father’s Minolta.
 I still feel proud of a photo I took with it of my mother, mid-air, while she was jumping over a small creek.
 My dad isn’t here anymore and my mom can’t jump, I remember that every time I take a picture: that image is not what is, that image “was”.
-The moment is gone, it is the past.
+The photo is the past.

-I started developing film in High School under the guidance of a beautiful teacher whose name fell into oblivion but whose cool boots will be remembered the rest of my life.
-I made the switch to digital once in the US and started traveling much more just to watch sunrises in weird places.
+I started developing film in High School and I made the switch to digital once in the US.
 I studied advanced lighting techniques at the International Center of Photography under the mentorship of Robert Meyer.
 I have been perfecting my techniques ever since, mostly by trial and error.
 I love backlight and believe shadows are more important than light.
 I currently specialize—and enjoy very much—shooting architecture and interiors.